Marawi fighting: Foreign fighters 'among militants' in Philippine city

 It is a rare admission by the authorities that local jihadists are working with international groups.

 Marawi is a mainly Muslim city in Lanao del Sur province on the southern island of Mindanao.
-The province is a stronghold for the Maute group, which has pledged allegiance to IS.
+The province is a stronghold for the Maute group, which has pledged allegiance to so-called Islamic State (IS).

-The violence erupted after a failed army raid to capture a top militant leader.
-The fighting has killed 11 soldiers and 31 militants, a military spokesman said.
+Fighting erupted after a failed army raid to capture a top militant leader.
+At least 11 soldiers and 31 militants have been killed, a military spokesman said.

 Philippine President Rodrigo Duterte imposed martial law in Mindanao on Tuesday in response to the violence.